On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Introduction

-Besides, we prove that we can "detect weights" of objects of $\cu$ using certain {\it pure} (co)homology.
-The arguments of the subsection dedicated to this subject are quite easy, and we include it in the paper for the purpose of applying the results in \cite{bontabu}.
-Possibly, the author will prove some more complicated results of this sort in yet another paper (on the detection of weights and the study of Picard groups of various tensor triangulated categories).

-The author is deeply grateful to prof. J. Daniel Christensen and to prof. J\"org Wildeshaus for their very interesting remarks on the contents of the paper, and to prof. Goncalo Tabuada for inspiring him to write \S\ref{swdetect}.
-He would also like to express his gratitude to prof. Fernando Muro, prof. Thomas Goodwillie, prof. Tyler Lawson, prof. Qiaochu Yuan, and to other users of the Mathoverflow forum for their very interesting comments.
+The author is deeply grateful to prof. J. Daniel Christensen and to prof. J\"org Wildeshaus for their very interesting remarks on the contents of the paper.
+He would also like to express his gratitude to prof. Fernando Muro, prof. Thomas Goodwillie, prof. Tyler Lawson, prof. Qiaochu Yuan, and to other users of the Mathoverflow forum for their very useful comments.